-David Kamerer serves as Assistant Professor in Public Relations and Digital Media.
+David Kamerer serves as Associate Professor in Public Relations and Digital Media.
 He teachers courses in public relations, new media, public service communication and research methods.

 Kamerer’s professional career includes 10 years in public service and health communication, including serving as director of communication for Envision, a non-profit agency which offers resources to people who are blind or have low vision; digital consultant to Via Christi Health; and public relations consultant to numerous not-for-profit organizations and small businesses.

 He has taught previously at Wichita State, Kansas State and Trinity University.

 MA Kansas State University, Manhattan, Kan.

 BA Honors, The University of Iowa, Iowa City, Iowa

 Public relations, new media, research methods, public service communication, public relations writing.

 Commercialization and corruption of digital and social media; measurement of campaigns, media literacy, social impact of new communication technologies.